 We thank the Reviewer for the suggestion.
 With the last paragraph in the Introduction, we justify the need for our study and what knowledge gaps we think it helps address.
 We also explicitly state our aim and put our research in the context of climate and health research.
 However, in response to the Reviewer’s previous comments and in agreement with the revised Introduction section, we have removed the word ‘substantial’ (P. 4, Lines 65-67):

-Despite these prior findings and biological plausibility, there is an overall substantial knowledge gap in consistently and comprehensively quantifying how tropical cyclone exposure drives hospitalizations across time and space.
+Despite these prior findings and biological plausibility, there is an overall knowledge gap in consistently and comprehensively quantifying how tropical cyclone exposure drives hospitalizations across time and space.

 Results: Again, there is a potential problem with exposure misclassification.